Henryjiepanli/PUGNet/README.md

-# PUGNet
+# The official implement of 《Progressive Uncertainty Guided Network for Binary Segmentation》
-The official implement of 《Progressive Uncertainty Guided Network for Binary Segmentation》 We will soon provide all the codes and the weights of the trained models
+We will soon provide all the codes and the weights of the trained models

 ## Performance Comparison on COD Datasets